DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 Foreign Medical Certification

-If the employee or a family member is visiting another country, or a family member resides in another country, and a serious health condition develops, the district shall accept medical certification as well as second and third opinions from a health-care provider who practices in that country.
-If the certification is in a language other than English, the employee must provide the district with a written translation of the certification upon request.
+If the employee or a family member is visiting another country, or a family member resides in another country, and a serious health condition develops, the employer shall accept medical certification as well as second and third opinions from a health-care provider who practices in that country.
+If the certification is in a language other than English, the employee must provide the employer with a written translation of the certification upon request.
 29 C.F.R.
 825.307(f)

 29 C.F.R.
 825.308